 110 Years of Clinical Education

-In 2014 we will celebrate 110 years of clinical education at the University of Denver, Sturm College of Law.
+We recently celebrated 110 years of clinical education at the University of Denver, Sturm College of Law.
 In 1904, Dean Lucius W. Hoyt had the foresight and vision to recognize that poor and underserved communities need legal help, and that law students could provide that help while simultaneously learning important practice skills.
 Thus, opened as a “legal aid dispensary” in 1904, the University of Denver was the first in the country to offer law students academic credit for representing poor persons.
 Today the Clinical Programs strives to create an educational atmosphere in which law students can refine their lawyering skills while providing quality representation to indigent clients.